Parents With Confidence

 Most parents want to be responsive to their child as opposed to reactive.
 In order to do so, it is vital that parents are in tune with not only our child’s emotions but also our own.
 Why?
 So we aren’t entering into daily interactions harboring thoughts and emotions that will be a hindrance to our parenting.

-If we are feeling resentful and angry that we got four hours of sleep last night, we won’t be able to effectively respond to our pre-schoolers tantrum.
-When we become self-aware we can parent consciously and not project our own emotional needs onto our child.
+If we are feeling resentful and angry that we got four hours of sleep last night, we won’t be able to effectively respond to our pre-schooler’s tantrum.
+When we become self-aware we can parent consciously and not project our own emotional needs onto our children.

 We can achieve this awareness by shifting our focus inward and learning to be present with our own thoughts and feelings states, as well as how they shape our interactions with our child.
 Dr. Shefali Tsabary, a pioneer in the conscious parenting movement lays it out as follows,